Shubh-Yadav/OOES/README.md

 ## Contributing

-We encourage you to contribute to OOES project.
+I encourage you to contribute to OOES project.
 Suggest new features and fix bugs to contribute!